Scrashdown/PRU-Audio-Processing/Report/Report.md

 ### Core processing code

-The core audio processing code, which is a CIC filter, is running on the PRU and handles the tasks of reading the data from the microphones in time, processing all the channels, writing the results directly into the host's memory and interrupting the host everytime the output samples are ready.
+The core audio processing code, which implements the CIC filter, is running on the PRU and handles the tasks of reading the data from the microphones in time, processing all the channels, writing the results directly into the host's memory and interrupting the host everytime the output samples are ready.
+It is written exclusively in PRU assembly (`pru1.asm` in the project files).

+For performance reasons, the PRU uses registers to store the data of each stage of the filter.
+Because the PRU only has 30 available registers for storing data, it needs to use registers from the scratchpad as well.

+Reading the microphones' data is achieved by reading bits of the R31 register, which is connected to the PRU's input pins, to which the microphones' DATA lines are connected.
+Since we connected the microphones' clock to one of the input pins of the PRU as well, reading its state is done the same way.
+In order to know when to read the data, the PRU polls the CLK signal until it detects an edge.
+It then waits for 25 cycles (`t_dv`) and finally reads the data and stores it in a register.

+This register is...

 ### Back-end